-To sum up, when assessing the interplay between species sympatry and the evolution of frugivorous primates’ brain architecture, we considered sympatry under different forms.
-To assess whether it affected brain size evolution, sympatry was added to classical phylogenetic models of trait evolution as an additional variable depicting the mean trait value of sympatric species (MC models), or as a density-dependent term (i.e. the total number of sympatric lineages at a given time; in DDlin and DDexp models).
-Then, to assess the directionality of the effect of sympatry on brain sizes, sympatry was used as a tested predictor in phylogenetic linear regressions, under two forms: the number of currently sympatric species, and the average range overlap with currently sympatric species.

 Body mass and sympatry

-To control for a confounding effect due to a relationship between sympatry and body mass, as body mass was used to obtain relative brain size, and is associated with the whole brain volume (Smaers et al. 2021), we repeated all model fitting (models of trait evolution, and PGLS) with body mass as the output variable (see Supplementary Material, Does sympatry shape body mass evolutionary history?).
+Body mass may itself be affected by species sympatry.
+Yet, as body mass was used to compute some relative brain size, to control for the potential confounding effect due to a relationship between sympatry and body mass, we repeated all model fitting (models of trait evolution and PGLS) with body mass as the output variable.

 Models of species diversification

-Next, to investigate whether cognition and/or species sympatry have affected primate diversification, we inferred how primates diversified over time and across lineages.
+Next, we also investigated the correlations between primate diversification rates and brain sizes or levels of sympatry to better understand the impact of cognition and interactions between primates on their evolutionary success.
+To do so, we inferred how primates diversified over time and across lineages.
 Lineage-specific net diversification rates (defined as speciation minus extinction rates) were estimated using an updated version of the ClaDS algorithm (Maliet, Hartig, and Morlon 2019) based on data augmentation techniques (Maliet and Morlon 2021).
-Particularly, we used ClaDS2, the model with constant turnover (i.e. constant ratio between extinction and speciation rates; see Supplementary Material “Primate diversification rate over time” for further explanations).
+Particularly, we used ClaDS2, a model with constant turnover (i.e. constant ratio between extinction and speciation rates; see Supplementary Material, Primate diversification rate over time, for further explanations).
 We extracted the mean diversification rates through time and the lineage-specific diversification rate of each extant species.